-- Close proximity to the I-15 freeway entrance makes our site a great alternative to storage units in St. George because you can avoid high traffic and congestion when you need to access your unit quickly.
+- Close proximity to the I-15 freeway exit #16 towards Hurricane makes our site a great alternative to storage units in St. George because you can avoid high traffic and congestion when you need to access your unit quickly.

-- In addition to accepting rent payments in person via cash or check, we also allow for online rent payments with a credit or debit card, offering you ultimate convenient for paying rent at the touch of a button.
+- In addition to accepting rent payments in person via cash, check, or credit card, we also allow for online rent payments with a credit or debit card, offering you ultimate convenience for paying rent at the touch of a button.

-- At our Hurricane storage units, we also offer moving supplies for purchase like boxes and tape, saving you an extra trip to the store when you’re short of the essentials.
+- At our Hurricane storage units, we also offer moving supplies for purchase like boxes, tape, mattress covers, wardrobe boxes, moving blankets, etc. saving you an extra trip to the store when you’re short of the essentials.
 We also have a moving cart available for use at our site, free of charge.

 Where We Are

-You’ll find our STOR-N-LOCK Self Storage facility near the I-15 exit for Hurricane between St. George and Toquerville.
-Just take exit 16 for State Highway 9 and you’ll find us north of the SR-9/State Street and Old Highway 91 intersection right next to Chevron.
+You’ll find our STOR-N-LOCK Self Storage facility near I-15 exit #16 for Hurricane between St. George and Toquerville.
+Just take State Highway 9 and you’ll find us north of the SR-9/State Street and Old Highway 91 intersection right next to Chevron.

 Wondering What Areas We Serve?

-In 2006 we opened this facility to help those within the Hurricane area to have a clean and safe place to store their belongings.
+In 2006 we opened this facility to help those within the Hurricane area including those in Zions, Springdale, Coral Canyon, Washington, St. George, Harrisburg Junction, and Leeds, to have a clean and safe place to store their belongings.
 We provide services for the residents of Hurricane and for the most part people that reside in the following zip codes 84780, 84790, 84770, 84745, and 84767.
 Because we are centrally located between several popular cities in Southern Utah, our customers can frequently visit their unit as they travel to and from their destinations.